wellspentstyle/SaleSite/replit.md

 - **Hybrid Scraper**: Automatically extracts product data (brand, name, image, price, percent off) from URLs using a multi-phase pipeline (JSON-LD, HTML extraction, AI).
 Brand extraction intelligently identifies actual product brands (not website names).
 Includes a Playwright fallback for client-side rendered sites and a manual entry UI for failed scrapes.
 Batch scraping is optimized with domain-level skip logic: if the first URL from a domain fails, all remaining URLs from that domain are instantly skipped (avoiding wasted API calls and processing time).
 - **Confidence Scoring**: Scraped products are assigned a confidence score (1-100) to indicate extraction accuracy, aiding in manual review.
 - **Email Automation**: CloudMailin webhook integrates with Gmail to automatically parse incoming sale emails, extract details using AI, and populate Airtable, including duplicate prevention.
-- **Instagram Story Automation**: Semi-automated system that generates Instagram story images (1080x1920px) when user changes Airtable CreateStory field to "Create Story".
+- **Instagram Story Automation**: Event-driven system that generates Instagram story images (1080x1920px) triggered by Airtable Automation when CreateStory field changes to "Create Story".
 Features include:
+  - Webhook-based triggering via `/webhook/airtable-story` endpoint (eliminates inefficient polling)
+  - Airtable Automation sends record ID to webhook when CreateStory field changes
   - Product photo with automatic zoom/crop to fill the frame
   - Dynamic text overlays in black bars with IBM Plex Mono font, positioned 40px from left, 1/3 from bottom:
     - When brand differs from company: 3 lines (price, product name, brand)